All about process orchestration

 Orchestration vs. automation

-The main difference between process orchestration and automation lies in the holistic approach of handling connectable processes.
+The main difference between process orchestration and process automation lies in the holistic approach of handling connectable processes.
 Therefore, orchestration takes place when the analysis relies on the whole, and not just individual components.
 This business practice seeks to identify how to optimize the entire suite of processes through improvements to individual processes (or how they connect to each other).

 Automation, on the other hand, represents a technological solution for an individual task or activity.
 It enables an action that would be performed manually to be executed by a machine — usually software or an application.
 See below what setting an automation trigger looks like in a no-code software: